CloudLabs-MOC/Sustainability-workshop/Instructions/Intro-to-optimization.md

 ## How to Get Started

+To start incorporating Azure carbon optimization into your personal and professional life:

 1. Educate Yourself:

    Explore Microsoft's resources on sustainability and cloud optimization to gain a thorough understanding of available tools and best practices.